thad75/OptionAI/README.md

 # [TP2 : Sentiment Analysis](TP2)

-In this lab, you will be performing Sentiment Analysis using two types of Neural Nets
+In this lab, you will be performing Sentiment Analysis using two types of Neural Nets:
+- Feed Forward Networks
+- Convolutional Neural Networks

 # TP3 : Coming Soon